Skip to content

 Where can I trade USO perpetual futures?

-United States Oil Fund ETF (USO) perps are currently listed on 1 exchange.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each platform.
+United States Oil Fund ETF (USO) perps are listed on SynFutures.
+See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.

 Category: ETF · Data updates every 2 minutes · All rates shown are annualized